What to Publish, When to Publish

 When do I republish?

-After you edit a page
+After you edit content on a page

 - Publish the page.